telerik/blazor-docs/components/listview/editing.md

         Employee changedItem = e.Item as Employee;
         // this is the item as the user edited it, but chose to cancel editing/inserting Console.WriteLine($"user changed item {changedItem.Id} to have Name: {changedItem.Name} and Team: {changedItem.Team}");
     }

+    // the following three methods mimic an actual data service that handles the actual data source
+    // you can see about implement error and exception handling, determining suitable return types as per your needs
+    // an example is available here: https://github.com/telerik/blazor-ui/tree/master/grid/remote-validation

+    async Task<Employee> ServiceMimicInsert(Employee itemToInsert)
+    {
+        // in this example, we just populate the fields, you project may use
+        // something else or generate the updated item differently, we use "new" here Employee updatedItem = new Employee()
+        {
+            // the service assigns an ID, in this sample we use only the view-model data for simplicity,
+            // you should use the actual data and set the properties as necessary (e.g., generate nested fields data and so on)
+            Id = ListViewData.Count + 1,
+            Name = itemToInsert.Name,
+            Team = itemToInsert.Team
+        };
+        return await Task.FromResult(updatedItem);
+    }

+    async Task<Employee> ServiceMimicUpdate(Employee itemToUpdate)
+    {
+        // in this example, we just populate the fields, you project may use
+        // something else or generate the updated item differently Employee updatedItem = new Employee()
+        {
+            Id = itemToUpdate.Id,
+            Name = itemToUpdate.Name,
+            Team = itemToUpdate.Team
+        };
+        return await Task.FromResult(updatedItem);
+    }

+    async Task<bool> ServiceMimicDelete(Employee itemToDelete)
+    {
+        return await Task.FromResult(true);//always successful
+    }

     // data and models follow